eesoymilk/eecs3020-computer-networks/socket/README.txt

 ### Option 1: Using `Makefile`

-Run the following command to compile both `client.cpp` and `server.cpp` into respective executables, `client` and `server`:
+Run the following command to compile `common.cpp`, `client.cpp`, and `server.cpp` into respective object files and executables:

 ```bash
 make
 ```

-To clean up the directory and remove the compiled executables, use:
+To clean up the directory and remove the compiled object files and executables, use:

 ```bash
 make clean